 Do you find this confusing?
 Though you sing hymns, pray, and read the Scriptures every day, you gain nothing from doing so and are still estranged from God.
-The fellowship below shows you three paths of practice of how to do devotions to get.
+The fellowship below shows you three paths of practice of how to do devotions to get closer to God.

 God’s words say, “To come before God to accept His words as your life, you must first be at peace before God.
 Only when you are at peace before God will God enlighten you and give you knowledge.
 The more at peace people are before God, the more they are able to receive God’s enlightenment and illumination.
 All this requires people to have piety and faith; only thus can they be made perfect.
 The fundamental lesson for entering spiritual life is being at peace in God’s presence.
 Only if you are at peace in God’s presence will all your spiritual training be effective.
 If your heart is incapable of being at peace before God, you will be unable to receive the work of the Holy Spirit.”